|Large network with multiple clusters: based on consumer choices|

 It is what we specifically find interesting and useful in those books that reveals deep similarities between people.
 We will connect with each other via our similarities and profit from our differences... and so will Amazon!

-Below is a network map(via social network analysis) of a very interesting new book -- Too Big to Know [2B2K] by internet scholar David Weinberger.
+Below is a network map(via social network analysis) of a very interesting book -- Too Big to Know [2B2K] by internet scholar David Weinberger.
 David's book is shown by the magenta node in the center of the network.
 Directly connected to his book are the books that Amazon mentions that customers also bought [green nodes], in addition to 2B2K.
 These books are probably more similar than different to 2B2K.
-The blue nodes are books that are 2 steps away from 2B2K, they are probably more different than 2B2K, but retain similarities.
+The blue nodes are books that are 2 steps away from 2B2K, they are probably more different than 2B2K, but retain strong similarities.
 The arrows show the direction of the majority of also-bought activity.
 If you find 2B2K interesting, you will probably find a pleasant read in one of green books or possibly a blue book -- depending upon your desire for difference.